dqops/dqo/docs/dqops-installation/install-dqops-using-pip.md

     !!! note "Start DQOps using a startup script"

         DQOps package registers also a `dqo` script on the *PATH*.
-You can start DQOps simply by running a `dqo` command, if the Python location is correctly configured on the *PATH* variable.
+You can start DQOps simply by running a `dqo` command, if the Python location is correctly configured on the *PATH* environment variable.

-        If you are lucky to have a proper Python installation, you can start DQOps simply from the command line as shown below.
+        If you are lucky to have a [proper Python installation](#add-python-scripts-to-path), you can start DQOps simply from the command line as shown below.

         === "Windows"
             ```